open-orchestra/open-orchestra-docs/en/developer_guide/other_database_type.rst

 Override mongo documents and repositories
 -----------------------------------------

 Some bundles have dependencies to mongoDB.
 The way to replace them depends on the type of dependencies.

 Complete replacement of the package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``open-orchestra-model-bundle`` and ``open-orchestra-base-api-mongo-model-bundle`` have mongo
+The ``open-orchestra-model-bundle`` and ``open-orchestra-base-api-mongo-model-bundle`` are mongoDB
-dependencies and need to be replaced by your packages.
+implementations of Open Orchestra entities.
+To use another database, you have to replace these
+packages by new ones adapted to your database.

 Bundle replacement
 ~~~~~~~~~~~~~~~~~~